The final task before graduation was an invitation to combine research with out-of-the-box thinking and personal or professional experience.

 - Steve Kennard, Director of Regeneration, Hadley Property Group

-- Debra Levison, Senior Manager, Housing Programmes and Services, GLA Housing & Land
+- Debra Levison, Senior Manager, Housing Programmes & Services, GLA Housing & Land

 - Andreas Markides, Managing Director, Markides Associates